Traffic Light Centers – SCOPES-DF

 Summary

-As education assistants in the elementary school setting, we frequently observe students’ need to confirm that their work aligns with the parameters and expectations established by the teacher.
+As educators, we frequently observe students’ need to confirm that their work aligns with the parameters and expectations established by the teacher.
 However, these interruptions—particularly during center-based activities—often become disruptive due to the high demand for attention.
-As a result, teachers may struggle to prioritize urgent inquiries that hinder a student’s progress and learning process, while simultaneously addressing multiple minor questions.

-To address this challenge, we designed a traffic light system that allows students to communicate their needs effectively: indicating when they require guidance, when they have completed their work, and when they are working independently at an appropriate pace without the need for constant intervention or support.
+To address this challenge, A group of teachers and me designed a traffic light system that allows students to communicate their needs effectively: indicating when they require guidance, when they have completed their work, and when they are working independently at an appropriate pace by switching the lights.

 What You'll Need